twitchy-ears/shoddy-bookshelf/README.md

 scroll as a single large HTML file.
 Be patient, this can take a little while to complete.

-If the epub file has been updated and is newer than the converted HTMl file you'll see "Book file has been updated, click to refresh it, or keep reading the old copy." and a link to "Refresh book for online reading", clicking this will essentially delete the HTML file and
+If the epub file has been updated and is newer than the converted HTML file you'll see "Book file has been updated, click to refresh it, or keep reading the old copy." and a link to "Refresh book for online reading", clicking this will essentially delete the HTML file and